CrossFit Games: Regionals, Sanctionals, and Semifinals

 Between 2009 and 2018, competitors qualified for the Games through participation at CrossFit Games regional events around the world.
 The top men and women from the Sectional in 2010, and the Open from 2011 to 2018, participated in the Regionals to qualify for the Games.
 There were 17 Regionals most years until 2015, when athletes from the 17 regions (later 18 regions) were funnelled into 8 or 9 Regional competitions.
 In 2011, the events in the Regionals were standardized.

 For the 2019 Games, CrossFit, Inc. discontinued hosting the Regional qualifier and instead sanctioned independent fitness events as qualifiers separate from the Open.
 These events were trademarked as "Sanctionals" by CrossFit, LLC.
-Most of the sanctioned events were significant CrossFit competitions already widely participated in by CrossFit Games athletes around the world, such as Wodapalooza and Dubai CrossFit Championship, as well as the new Rogue Invitational.
+Most of the sanctioned events were significant CrossFit competitions already widely participated in by CrossFit Games athletes around the world, such as Wodapalooza and Dubai CrossFit Championship, as well as the newly created Rogue Invitational.
 Each sanctioned event had its own rules for participation and separately programmed events.
 If an athlete or team won multiple sanctioned events, the runners-up from the later events would qualify to the Games.
 Twenty-eight sanctioned events were announced for the 2020 season, but many of them were cancelled due to the effects of the COVID-19 pandemic.

-In 2021, the revamped Semifinals are a mix of the Regionals and Sanctionals, with 10 Semifinals scheduled in 6 continents.
+In 2021, the revamped semifinals were a mix of the Regionals and Sanctionals, with 10 semifinals scheduled in 6 continents.
 A last-chance online qualifier, last used in 2009, was reintroduced for semifinal athletes who narrowly missed a Games qualification.
-In 2022, CrossFit reintroduced identical workouts but only for two of the Semifinal events.
-This is further extended in 2023 when all the workouts for the semifinals would be standardized.
+In 2022, CrossFit reintroduced identical workouts but only for two of the semifinal events.
+This is further extended in 2023 when all the workouts for the semifinals would be standardized, but the number of semifinals were reduced to seven, and the last chance qualifier eliminated.
+Each region is guaranteed a certain number of qualifiers to the Games, with extra spots allocated to each region using a strength of field calculation based a worldwide ranking system.
+In 2025, the quarterfinals were removed in another revamp, and the top 1% of participating athletes in the individual divisions move directly to take part in in-affiliate semifinals and nine in-person qualifying events.